 Comprehensive programming will be offered for both male and female inmates involved in jail programs.
 St. Croix County utilizes new and innovative approaches in the implementation of effective programming.

-The philosophy of the St. Croix County Sheriff's Office-Corrections Bureau is to present inmates with significant treatment opportunities and to provide an atmosphere which will challenge and encourage inmates to effect positive change in their lives, while creating a safe and secure jail environment.
+The philosophy of the St. Croix County Sheriff's Office-Jail is to present inmates with significant treatment opportunities and to provide an atmosphere which will challenge and encourage inmates to effect positive change in their lives, while creating a safe and secure jail environment.
 Accomplishing these treatment goals will require inmates to invest a substantial amount of time and energy, thus programming will be direct and result oriented by design.

 - A.A. and N.A. meetings

 Inmates may volunteer to attend these programs or may be ordered into the following programs by the courts or probation:

 - AODA-Alcohol and Other Drug Education: The substance abuse treatment program at the St. Croix County Jail has been in operation since March of 2006.
 Participants can attend a 16 session program or a 32 session program depending on their treatment needs.
 Groups are held twice a week.
 Some group topics include changes in brain chemistry, relapse prevention planning, recovery planning, shame, guilt, anger, values, and effects of substance abuse on self and families

 - Anger Management: An educational/support group designed to teach participants how anger is learned, the negative effects of anger, and specific ways to help control anger.
 This program is under contract

 - Mental Health Counseling: Inmates are seen individually to discuss mental health issues to include but not limited to suicide risk screening, consultations, and short term therapy